Cormanz/smartgpt/README.md

 ## Plugin System

 Autos can use a set of **tools** such as `google_search`, `browse_url`, etc. You define these using plugins.
-Plugins define their own set of commands, and can have their own data.
+Plugins define their own set of tools, and can have their own data.

 # License